-&lt;sup>3 Hertz too affirmed that ideal (1899: xxi): "All physicists agree that the problem of physics consists in tracing the phenomena of nature back to the simple laws of mechanics."
+&lt;sup>2 Hertz too affirmed that ideal (Heinrich Hertz, The Principles of Mechanics Presented in a New Form, trans.
+D. E. Jones and J. T. Walley [London: Macmillan, 1899], xxi): "All physicists agree that the problem of physics consists in tracing the phenomena of nature back to the simple laws of mechanics."

+&lt;sup>3 [Gottfried Wilhelm Leibniz,] "Specimen Dynamicum," Acta Eruditorum 4 (1695): 145ff.

-all corporeal action is from motion....
-I acknowledge that all other phenomena of matter can be explained in terms of local motion. ([Leibniz] 1695: 145ff) The entire visible world is a machine..., a compound in which changes to its composition or structure always follow the rules of motion.
-(Wolff 1737: 66f.)
-The basic determination of something that is to be object of the outer senses had to be motion...., and so natural science, therefore, is either a pure or applied doctrine of motion.
-(Kant 4:477)
+The entire visible world is a machine [...] a compound in which changes to its composition or structure always follow the rules of motion.

+The basic determination of something that is to be object of the outer senses had to be motion [...] and so natural science, therefore, is either a pure or applied doctrine of motion.

 Implicit in the program was a shared assumption, which Enlightenment mechanics ultimately subverts.
-It was the thought that, when spelled out carefully, both 'matter' and 'motion' will be univocal.
+It was the thought that, when spelled out carefully, both "matter" and "motion" will be univocal.
 Namely, the unit of matter, whatever its final profile, will have a single kinematic structure and basic behavior, not multiple.
-However, as mechanics grew and philosophy strove to give it an ontology, 'matter' and 'motion' came to denote not one but three, wholly distinct species.
+However, as mechanics grew and philosophy strove to give it an ontology, "matter" and "motion" came to denote not one but three, wholly distinct species.
 I will put the point in modern terms, to see it clearly, and then illustrate it with examples from the time and place of my topic.

-From Descartes onward, mesoscopic bodies were supposedly made up from components at subvisible scales, viz. the unit of matter.
-(Many called it a 'corpuscle' then.)
+From Descartes onward, mesoscopic bodies were supposedly made up from components at sub-visible scales, viz. the unit of matter (many called it a "corpuscle" then).
 Speaking anachronistically, these units come in three kinds: the mass point, the rigid body, and the deformable continuum.
 Now, these kinds are irreducibly distinct.
 In the first, mass is located at a point; in the other two, it is distributed over a volume, finite or infinitesimal, respectively.
-'Motion' too has essentially different senses for these three kinds.
-A mass point can only translate, along the three direction of Cartesian space.
+"Motion" too has essentially different senses for these three kinds.
+A mass point can only translate, along the three directions of Cartesian space.
 In contrast, a rigid body can translate and rotate, around internal axes.
-And, a volume element (in a deformable continuum) can translate, rotate and deform.
+And, a volume element (in a deformable continuum) can translate, rotate, and deform.
 Impenetrability is radically unlike for these ultimate objects.
 Mass points: no two points can overlap, or become superimposed.
 Deformable continua: they can overlap at a point, line or area (viz. their contact surface) but not over a finite volume.
 Rigid bodies: no overlap by a finite volume; and no volume previously taken up by one can become occupied by another.
-(Sed contra, a deformable continuous body can be compressed, or made to yield some of its 'space' to another body.)
+(Sed contra, a deformable continuous body can be compressed, or made to yield some of its "space" to another body.)